RoscoeEH/CIPHER/README.md

 # CIPHER: Command-line Interface for Protection, Hardening, and Endpoint Reinforcement

-**Cipher** is a flexible, extensible command-line application for encrypting and decrypting files using modern cryptographic standards.
+**Cipher** is a flexible, extensible command-line application for encrypting and decrypting files using modern cryptographic standards, including support for **post-quantum algorithms**.
 It supports both symmetric and asymmetric encryption schemes, configurable password-based key derivation functions (KDFs), and profile-based parameter management.

 Cipher securely encapsulates all necessary cryptographic material—including ciphertext, salt, nonces, and algorithm identifiers—into a single `.enc` or `.sig` file for reliable and portable decryption and verification.
 Key generation, storage, and verification are handled via RocksDB and Serde, with user-defined profiles simplifying cryptographic parameter reuse.